Automated threshold selection and associated inference uncertainty for univariate extremes: Simulation study

 For each case, the results are based on 500 replicated samples, for which we test the candidate thresholds $C_u$, with $k=20$, as given in \eqref{eqn: candidate_thresh}, with the true threshold being the $16.67\%$ quantile for Cases 1-3 and the $72.10\%$ quantile for Case 4.

 \FloatBarrier

-\textbf{Cases 1-4, Threshold recovery:} Table~\ref{tab: rmse_thr} shows the RMSE of the chosen thresholds for each method in Cases 1-4.
-The EQD achieves RMSEs 1.2-7.7 (1-11.2) times smaller than the Wadsworth (Northrop) method.
+\textbf{Cases 1-4, Threshold recovery:} Table~\ref{tab: rmse_thr} shows the RMSE of the chosen thresholds for each method in Cases 1-4, with the EQD achieving RMSEs 1.2-7.7 (1-11.2) times smaller than the Wadsworth (Northrop) method.
 The EQD has the lowest bias by a considerable margin in Cases 1-3 and shows the lowest variance in threshold estimation in all cases.
-In fact, the variance is reduced by factor of at least 20 relative to both the Wadsworth and Northrop methods (see Table~\ref{tab: biasvarcases}).
+In fact, the variance is reduced by a factor of at least 20 relative to both the Wadsworth and Northrop methods (see Table~\ref{tab: biasvarcases}).
+The very strong performance of the EQD relative to both the Wadsworth and Northrop methods is particularly noteworthy in Cases 1-3, and is also seen for Case 0 and later for Cases 5-7.
+We believe that the key reason for this is the discontinuity in the density, a feature common to all of these cases, as that appears to lead to a very small bias for the EQD method relative to the other methods.
+Specifically, the variance penalty of the EQD metric seems to push the threshold as low as possible, but its complementary goodness-of-fit measure almost entirely stops the threshold being selected below the clear discontinuity in the density.
+For Case 4, which has a continuous density, the EQD achieves the smallest RMSE almost entirely due to it having the smallest variance but with a bias component broadly comparable with the other methods.

 \textbf{Cases 1-4, Quantile recovery:} Table~\ref{tab: rmse_quant} presents the RMSEs for the $(1-p_{j,n})$-quantiles where $p_{j,n} = 1/(10^jn)$ for $j=0,1,2$ for sample size $n$, which ensures that extrapolation is equally difficult over $n$ for a given $j$.
 When $j=0$, no extrapolation is required so the choice of $u$ should not be too important; the similar RMSEs across methods reflect this.
 As $j$ increases, all RMSEs increase and the differences between methods become clear.
 The EQD method is best uniformly, followed by the Wadsworth and then the Northrop methods.
 This pattern reflects the findings in Table~\ref{tab: rmse_thr}, although here with differential performances sensitive to $j$.
+However, in terms of quantile estimation, the EQD method does not retain the large differential relative to the other methods which was seen for threshold selection in Cases 1-3.
+In contrast, the differences between methods in Case 4 are now more apparent, as controlling the variance is more important than any small differences in bias when we are concerned with a RMSE assessment of quantiles which lie far into the tail.
 The EQD achieves the lowest bias in the majority of cases and leads to quantile estimates with considerably less variance in all cases, particularly as $j$ increases.

 \textbf{Summary for Cases 5-8:} Cases 5-8 are very similar in form to Cases 1-3 but with different shape parameters and sample sizes.
 The results for these cases are presented in supplementary material \ref{section: furthercases}, with a brief summary given here.
 Specifically, for Cases 5-7, we find that the EQD exhibits the strongest performance and the Wadsworth method consistently fails due to the small sample sizes or computational issues with numerical integration when $\xi < -0.05$.
 Case~8 is parameterised similarly to Case 1 but with an unrealistic sample size of $n=20000$.
 Although the data in Case~8 are more suited to a method reliant on asymptotic theory, the EQD performs comparably with the Wadsworth method, with both performing better than the Northrop method.